Democracy Week Features “Why is U.S. Democracy in Crisis?” Lecture by Colin Woodard

 Woodard described America as “a collection of stateless nations, each with their own intents, ideals, and story of national purpose.”
 He argued that these regional cultures shape politics and society as a whole.

 He explained that America did not have a national identity for much of its history.
-He mentioned the ethnonationalism that peaked in the early 20th century with immigration quotas and President Woodrow Wilson’s segregation of the federal government.
+He mentioned the ethnonationalism that peaked in the early twentieth century with immigration quotas and President Woodrow Wilson’s segregation of the federal government.

 Developments in the 1960s such as the civil rights movement, Woodard explained, countered ethnonationalism and led to the rise of civic national ideals like equality and justice.
 This, he argues, is when America truly became a liberal democracy.